 Pitt-Johnstown’s academic advising involves a developmental teaching process in which an advisor and an advisee (student) enter into a collaborative, growth-oriented relationship.
-The end result is exceptional performance.

 - All full-time students who have declared a major are assigned a faculty advisor during their first term.
 Students in pre-Business participate in group advising and are assigned an individual advisor when declaring a concentration during the second term of their sophomore year.